EDUCBA Logo

 • Working software developed frequently.

-• More importance on communication as well and teamwork.
+• More importance on communication as well as teamwork.

 Disadvantages:

-• Estimation of effort requirement may go wrong some times as it is little stress on planning.
+• Estimating effort requirements may sometimes go wrong as it is little stress on planning.

 • The chances of the off-track are more for large projects and where there are frequent changes.